bartlettroscoe/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 tests and therefore this role includes all of the necessary knowledge and functions of a TriBITS Project User.
-A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only needs to know a subset of the `TriBITS Macros and Functions`_ defined in this document in addition to the genetic `TriBITS Build Reference
-<TribitsBuildReference.html>`_ document.
-A slightly more
+A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only needs to know a subset of the `TriBITS Macros and Functions`_ defined in the document `TriBITS Users Guide and Reference`_ in addition to the genetic `TriBITS Build Reference <TribitsBuildReference.html>`_ document.
+A slightly more sophisticated TriBITS Project Developer will also add new packages, add new package dependencies, and define new TPLs.
+The `TriBITS Users Guide and Reference`_ should supply everything such a developer needs to know and more.
-sophisticated TriBITS Project Developer will also add new packages, add new package dependencies, and define new TPLs.
-This current TriBITS Developers Guide and Reference document should supply everything such a developer needs to know and more.
-Only a smaller part of this document needs to be understood and accessed by people assuming this role.
+However, only a smaller part of that document needs to be understood and accessed by people assuming this role.

 .. jfrye: Add links to parts of document above?